Setting goals as a freelancer has been one of the most important aspects of developing my journalism business.

 In my experience, setting goals as a freelancer has been even more important than setting goals in traditional office settings.

 As a freelancer, I have to be responsible for my own time management.
 I have to market my own business.
-I have to decide what work I can and can’t take on.
+I have to decide what work I can and can’t take on, but I enjoy incredible flexibility.

 I’ve found that a variety of digital tools help.
 (I wrote about some of the tools I use here.)